lzwjava/blog-source/notes/2025-10-23-hsbc-contracting-challenges-en.md

 ---
-title: "Contracting: Key Challenges"
-lang: en
-layout: post
 audio: false
-translated: false
 generated: true
 image: false
+lang: en
+layout: post
 model: x-ai/grok-4-fast
+title: 'Contracting: Key Challenges'
+translated: false
 ---

 Working as a contractor at HSBC can offer valuable experience, but there are several challenges to consider: